bsquizz/ocdeployer/README.md

 ### Secrets

-By default, `ocdeployer` will attempt to import secrets from the project `secrets` in OpenShift as well as by looking for secrets in the `./secrets` local directory.
-You can also use `--secrets-src-project` to copy secrets into your project from a different project in OpenShift, or use `--secrets-local-dir` to load secrets from OpenShift config files in a different directory.
+By default, `ocdeployer` will simply validate that the secrets specified in `_cfg.yml` already exist in your destination namespace.

+You can run `ocdeployer` with `--secrets-src-project` to import the required secrets into your project from a different project in OpenShift, or use `--secrets-local-dir` to load the required secrets from OpenShift config files stored in a local directory.

 If you set `--secrets-src-project` to be the same as the destination namespace, this effectively causes ocdeployer to simply validate that the secret is present in that namespace.